-If there's one thing you can count on at any baseball game, it's stadium nachos, hot dogs and beer.
+If there's one thing you can count on at any baseball game, it's ballpark nachos, hot dogs and beer.
 But did you know that the nachos we eat today while cheering on our favorite teams were actually invented in Texas?
 Yes!
-Whether you are in a ballpark or the football stadium we have to thank Frank Liberto, the father of nachos.
+Whether you are in a ballpark or the football stadium we have to thank Frank Liberto, the father of cheesy game day nachos.

 According to the Smithsonian, Frank Liberto brought the first dish of nachos to a Texas Rangers game all the way back in 1976.
 The difference was in the cheese sauce.
 Ooey and gooey, this orange cheese sauce was able to be pumped out of containers, making it speedy fast to serve hungry customers.

 Today our version pays an ode to the original with a homemade twist.
 The concession stand version technically doesn't include "cheese", and is usually served with a side of pickled jalapeños.
 We decided to spruce this dish up a tad by adding on our version of chili beef, cheddar cheese sauce, pico de gallo and sour cream.

 Before even starting to cook, we need to think about the base of our ballpark nachos.
 The traditional route is corn tortilla chips but you can mix it up however you would like.
 Make it with blue corn, white corn, or even homemade chips.
 It's all up to you when it comes to this appetizer.

 Today we decided to stick with the OG chip-corn.
 Spread them out on a big sheet pan or serving tray.
 The more you spread the chips out, the more topping will get on each chip.

 Now it's time to move on over to the meat sauce.
 Flavorful and packed with a bite of chili powder, this meat sauce is so good on its own.
 To begin, brown the beef in a large skillet until it is nice and browned.
 Drain the fat from the pan and add in the diced tomatoes (with their juice), chili powder, and cumin.